hitimes/wp-social-parts/README.md

 In addition the SASS utilizes icon fonts complied by [grunt-webfont](https://github.com/sapegin/grunt-webfont) which outputs the :before syntax for ```.icon--facebook``` ```.icon-googleplus``` etc.

+This little plugin has some extras that work great with [zemplate](https://github.com/zenman/zemplate), but will of course work without it.
+Be sure to read the comments in the sass before compiling.

 Future Items
 ------------
 ~- Use flat SVG's in place of icon fonts.~